Dablclub/etherstart/module-4/4-token-allowance.md

 }
 ```

-3. We will need to create a custom button called `ApproveOrReviewButton` to allow users to approve the token allowance, if it hasn't been approved already.
+We will create a custom button called `ApproveOrReviewButton` to allow users to approve the token allowance, if it hasn't been approved already.

 ```
 // place this component below the SwapErc20Modal component (in the same file)